 - Interpreting charter and ordinance provisions.

-- Counseling local governments about compliance with First Amendment speech and religion guarantees, equal protection and due process requirements, and federal, state and local anti-discrimination and equal opportunity laws.
+- Counseling local governments about compliance with First Amendment, equal protection and due process requirements

 - Advising local officials about conflict of interest requirements and related ethics laws.